 A day to discover what lies beneath, turned into an altogether unexpected musical encounter, as I headed out to spend a morning learning about the archeology that litters the floor of Pigotts Wood, an ancient Chilterns woodland.

-Near High Wycombe, Pigotts Woods is really tucked away in the Chiltern Hills, and if I hadn’t been in such a hurry to get to the course on time, would have found many distractions along the way to explore and photograph.
-The single lane wound its way up the hill with muntjac deer alongside the road which suddenly opens up into a sunny field with Pigotts up ahead.
+Near High Wycombe, Pigotts Woods is really tucked away in the Chiltern Hills, and if I hadn’t been in such a hurry to get to the woodland course on time, would have found many distractions along the way.
+The single lane wound its way up the hill with muntjac deer alongside the road, which suddenly opens up into a sunny field with Pigotts up ahead.

-We assembled in the music room in what was the former home of Eric Gill, sculptor, typeface designer and printmaker who was closely associated with the Arts and Crafts movement.
-He designed one of the most famous British typefaces, Gill Sans, used in the classic design system of Penguin Books and by British Railways, with many additional styles created by Monotype both during and after Gill’s lifetime.
-Most famously perhaps as it was the typeface adopted by GNER for their flagship ‘Flying Scotsman’.
+We assembled in the music room in what was the former home of Eric Gill, infamous sculptor, typeface designer and printmaker who was closely associated with the Arts and Crafts movement.
+He designed one of the most famous British typefaces, Gill Sans, used in the classic design system of Penguin Books and by British Railways, most famously perhaps as it was the typeface adopted by GNER for their flagship ‘Flying Scotsman’.

-A day to discover what lies beneath the woodland floor, turned into more than just looking at the obvious plants and animals, it was a morning filled with stories, unexpected historical links and folklore, all from such an unassuming hillside location.
-We returned to the house to enjoy my first picnic of the season as the weather was so warm and Nick had a huge pot of homemade vegetable soup and stories waiting for us, including the infamous tale of the black bath .
+A day to discover what lies beneath the woodland floor, turned into more than just looking at the obvious plants and animals.
+It was a morning filled with stories, unexpected historical links and folklore, all from such an unassuming hillside location.
+We returned to the house to enjoy my first picnic of the season.
+The weather being so warm, and Nick had a huge pot of homemade vegetable soup and stories waiting for us, including the infamous tale of the black bath .
 But that is a story for another time.

-This is what I love best about the Chilterns it that you set off thinking you will be doing one thing when in fact something quite different and delightful comes along.
+This is what I love best about the Chilterns: you set off thinking you will be doing one thing when in fact something quite different and delightful comes along.
 It’s such a cliche I know, but Pigotts really is a hidden gem, and my walks in the woods made more enjoyable as I test out my new-found wood-lore!